TN's TechRunner

 - NeuroAmps are your best friend, allowing you to perform quick-hack-like attacks on enemies using Malware.
 (There are 6 legendary NeuroAmps to find with different special effects to change how your malware works.)

 - Use Malware in your NeuroAmp, with 8 new "Spells" used through the social menu, and the 4 vanilla Robotics abilities turned into Malware.
 These Malware can debuff robots, or deal direct damage, or confuse their sensors to allow you to sneak by.
+Malware gets more difficult to upload the more you use it, but this recovers over time.
 All Malware have custom UI icons to denote them.

 - Full list of Malware: Failsafe (Malware version of Diplomacy), Scramble (Malware version of Instigation), Fallback (Malware version of Intimidation), Executable (Malware version of Manipulation), Disable (EM pulse), Overheat (Catches target on fire), Overload (Direct energy damage), Exploit (Lowers resistances), Interference (Confuses target's visual sensors, lowers accuracy), Jammer (Defeans and confuses target, unable to call for allies), Nanovirus (Harness Va'Ruun Annhiliator tech as a contagious damage over time), Vent (Target's spacesuit rapidly loses oxygen)